-Once the FJ ute was in the hands of Mike Baucke and his team at e Surgery, work began on turning this old banger into a mobile BBQ, a restoration project that would last seven months.
+Once the FJ ute was in the hands of The Surgery, work began on turning this old banger into a mobile BBQ, a restoration project that would last seven months.

 The task in hand was to create a vehicle which a wide sector of the New Zealand population could relate to, plus it needed to have the feel of those old-time Kiwi golden summers – and so the task was to transform an old, retired icon into a genuine working classic.